Everybody wants to Scale Scrum

 Team level and Nexus level flow metrics can inform the Nexus Sprint Retrospective.
 The Nexus-level definition of Workflow should be inspected and adapted as part of the Nexus Sprint Retrospective.

-Kanban impact on Nexus Roles
+Kanban’s impact on Nexus Roles

 There’s only one new role in Nexus – the Nexus Integration Team (a.k.a NIT).
 The NIT is accountable for ensuring a Done Integrated Increment is produced at least once every Sprint.
 In other words – they’re responsible for the healthy flow of work in the Nexus!
-So obviously Kanban and flow metrics will be invaluable tools they can use to help the Nexus get transparency on its end to end flow upstream, throughout the Nexus Sprint and downstream.
+So obviously Kanban and flow metrics will be invaluable tools they can use to help Nexus get transparency on its end-to-end flow upstream, throughout the Nexus Sprint, and downstream.
 The NIT would typically be the role responsible for creating the big picture Nexus-wide definition of Workflow and making it as well as flow metrics transparent as part of their role of coaching/consulting/highlighting flow issues for the entire Nexus.
 Kanban and the flow metrics provide a place for the bottom-up intelligence from the Nexus to be used to help achieve flow.

 The Product Owner in a Nexus will appreciate having the Nexus-level Kanban Board based on the Product Backlog and the aggregated view of flow across the Nexus.
 This “altitude” provides the right level of transparency they’re typically looking for.
 Flow metrics applied at this level can help the Product Owner understand the capabilities of the Nexus and assist them in forecasting.